 Scott Grissom’s accusations are not backed by any hard evidence.
 The Fox TV program says that “the cause of the fire is still a mystery and the capsule remains locked away at a military base”, but this statement is twice incorrect and misleading.

-First of all, the primary cause of the fire is known quite precisely: seconds before the first report of fire by the crew, telemetry tapes recorded a short-circuit in the spacecraft cabin, which was built with materials that became highly flammable in a high-pressure (1.13 atm, 16.7 psi), pure-oxygen environment such as the one used for the specific test that was being run on that fatal day.
-In such conditions, the slightest spark, for example due to static electricity or faulty wiring, could trigger a raging blaze, and it did.
+First of all, the specific cause of the fire, i.e., the exact component that triggered it, is not known, but the general causes of the blase are not a mystery at all: seconds before the first report of fire by the crew, telemetry tapes recorded a short-circuit in the spacecraft cabin, which was built with materials that became highly flammable in a high-pressure (1.13 atm, 16.7 psi), pure-oxygen environment such as the one used for the specific test that was being run on that fatal day.
+In these conditions, the slightest spark, for example due to static electricity or faulty wiring, could trigger a raging blaze, and it did.

 The crew was trapped in the spacecraft by the complicated double hatch, which opened inward and therefore was pressed shut by the sudden internal pressure build-up caused by the heat.
 Grissom, White and Chaffee died within seconds due to inhalation of toxic gases from the fire.

-Figure 9-15.
-The remains of the Apollo 1 spacecraft.
+Figure 9.9-3.
+Part of the remains of the Apollo 1 spacecraft.
 Source: Chariots for Apollo.

 Secondly, the Apollo 1 capsule is not “locked away at a military base”, as if to suggest some secret that has to be kept under wraps: records show that at the end of the inquiry into the accident the capsule was taken to NASA’s Langley Research Center in Hampton, Virginia, where it remained until 2007.
 After that date it was placed in an environmentally controlled warehouse at the same center, which is not a military base (NASA is a civilian agency), although there is a military facility nearby.